-Karen then moved into the private sector becoming a Federal Legislative Director at an environmental non-profit working on climate, clean energy and sustainability issues before serving as a General Counsel of a commercial solar developer.
+After her time in Congress, Karen moved into the private sector becoming a Federal Legislative Director at an environmental non-profit working on climate, clean energy and sustainability issues, before serving as a General Counsel of a commercial solar developer.

 Karen holds an undergraduate degree in Political Science and Economics from Baldwin-Wallace University and was also a member of the intercollegiate tennis team.
 She earned her law degree from the University of Minnesota School of Law and her Masters of Public Policy from the University of Michigan.